HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/fidex/fidexglorules.md

 === "Text file"

     This file contains all the global rules computed by [fidexGloRules](fidexglorules.md).
-The file begins with global statistics about the ruleset, followed by individual rules, ordered by their covering size, and their associated performance metrics.
+It begins with global statistics about the ruleset, followed by individual rules, ordered by their covering size, and their associated performance metrics.

     <p style="font-size:larger;">Global Statistics:</p>